 The experience you gain in this program will seamlessly translate into the classroom and beyond, as you go forth in making your mark in differentiating yourself as an educator and change agent in the classroom, school, community and the world.
-More information can be found at the program website.

 |Required Core Courses|

 |EDDI 515||Identification and Assessment of Students in Gifted Education||3|